IsmailFaiz/cse15l-lab-reports/index.md

 * You can enter `rm hello.txt` to remove it.
 Check the list of files again using `ls` to see if it is still in your current directory.
 * Type `exit` to log out of the remote server.
 * Try `pwd` again to notice your working directory change back to your local computer.
-* Finally, press Ctrl-L to clear the terminal!
+* Finally, hold Ctrl-L to clear the terminal!

 ![Image](c.jpg)